wethod/learning-center-source/content/budget/index.md

 Once you have created an intercompany task, you can invite a person (that is an employee belonging to the task's supplier) to connect one of their projects to the task itself.
 The invited person will receive an email containing a link to [connect the project](/pipeline/index#intercompany-projects).

-When a project is successfully connected to an intercompany task, it becames an _intercompany project_: its **final net price**, [currency](/budget/index#multicurrency-budget) and **probability** are updated to reflect the intercompany task's external costs and intercompany task's project's probability.
+When a project is successfully connected to an intercompany task, it became an _intercompany project_: its **final net price**, [currency](/budget/index#multicurrency-budget) and **probability** are updated to reflect the intercompany task's external costs and intercompany task's project's probability.

 {{< note title="Note" >}}
 **Each time you update the probability of a project which presents intercompany tasks, the intercompany projects linked to that task are updated accordingly.
 Besides if you update an intercompany task's external costs, the linked project's final net is updated too.**